Ratz-innovator/AutoMl-CodeGen/README_KARPATHY.md

 ## 📜 License

-MIT License - Use it, modify it, teach with it, build upon it.
+Open source educational project - Use it, modify it, teach with it, build upon it.

 **Educational impact > everything else.**